jbdman/2017-SoundMachine/README.md

-# 2017-SoundServer
+# 2017-SoundMachine
-A Java Service to play sounds when it is sent network messages
+A Java Program to play sounds based on signals sent via NetworkTable